-4. Notes receivable and payable:
+4. Notes receivable:

 Notes receivable represents unsecured loans to support socially responsible programs.
-They bear an annual interest rate ranging from 0% - 9% (2022 - 4.5% to 9%) with the principal maturing from May 2024 to November 2027 (2022 - November 2022 to May 2024).
-One loan is issued to VisionFund Kenya (note 9).
-There are an additional eight loans to VFI which were written down to \$1 each in a previous year (note 9).
-The Organization advanced non-interest bearing loans to VFI as program-related investments to fund microfinance programs that support recovery loans for low-income and vulnerable clients.
+They bear an annual interest rate ranging from 0% - 9% (2023 - 0% - 9%) with the principal maturing from May 2024 to November 2027 (2023 - May 2024 to November 2027).
+The Organization is in the process of renewing the note that came due in May 2024.

+The notes are comprised of a loan issued to VisionFund Kenya (note 9) and nine (2023 - eight) loans to VFI which were written down to \$1 (note 9).
+The Organization advanced non-interest-bearing loans to VFI as program-related investments to fund microfinance programs that support recovery loans for low-income and vulnerable clients.
 Upon expiry of these loans, it is the Organization's charitable purpose and business intent for any loans repaid to VFI to be reinvested in VFI's microfinance programs.
 As such management assessed the collectability of these loans to be low and wrote down the loans to a nominal amount.
 The amounts of the write-downs were recorded as program expenditures.